- Location: Virginia

 Antique Plates for Everyday Vehicles

-What if your vehicle is over 25 years old, but is used for routine transportation?
+What if your vehicle is over 25 model years old, but is used for routine transportation?

 You may apply to use the vintage plates for your vehicle.
 However, the vehicle must be registered for general transportation, and you'll need to renew the plates, just like with standard plates.
 (The fee is the same as standard plates.)
 Also, the vehicle will need to pass the annual safety inspection.